ASeed223/Nov-1/README.md

-The issue in RedHatMaven repo was resolved by using the Global SSL Certificates interface to "Load from server" using the specific hostname.
-This allowed Nexus to import and trust the entire certificate chain, successfully restoring the repository status to Online - Ready to Connect.
+Hi Jay, forwarding this over.
+The team is concerned about passwords being saved in clear text for Maven.
+We can easily fix this by turning on "User Tokens" in Nexus.
+I’ve already got the backend settings ready; just need to enable the capability.
+Does that sound good to you?